Citric Acid, Sodium Citrate, and Potassium Citrate

 Angiotensin II Receptor Blockers: Potassium Salts may enhance the hyperkalemic effect of Angiotensin II Receptor Blockers.
 Monitor therapy

 Eplerenone: May enhance the hyperkalemic effect of Potassium Salts.
 Management: This combination is contraindicated in patients receiving eplerenone for treatment of hypertension.
+Potassium supplements may be needed to treat/prevent hypokalemia in selected patients with heart failure receiving eplerenone and high dose loop diuretics.
 Consider therapy modification

 Heparin: May enhance the hyperkalemic effect of Potassium Salts.
 Monitor therapy